buildtesters/buildtest/docs/buildspecs/spack.rst

 Deactivate Spack Environment
 ----------------------------

-We added a new feature to deactivate environments using the key word ``deactivate`` which is boolean.
-If ``deactivate: true`` is set, we can deactivate spack environment prior to activating it via ``spack env deactivate``
+We added a new feature to deactivate environment using the key word ``deactivate`` which is a boolean type.
+If ``deactivate: true`` is set, then we will deactivate the spack environment by running ``spack env deactivate``

-In this test, the order of command would translate to the following, we should see environment created first then we deactivate any active environment and run ``spack env activate``
+In this test, the order of command would translate to the following, we should see environment created first then we deactivate any active environment.

 .. literalinclude:: ../../examples/spack/spack_env_deactivate.yml
   :language: yaml